-Emergency preparedness is such a huge undertaking so it’s hard not to get overwhelmed or to even know where to begin.
-As I prepare I will be posting, and try to break it down so it’s as easy as possible for everyone to follow.
+Emergency preparedness can feel like such a huge undertaking at times, so I know that it’s hard not getting overwhelmed or even knowing where to begin.
+As I begin to prepare I will be posting, and try to break it down so it’s as easy as possible for everyone to follow.

 My husband is a big soda drinker, so I’ve been having him bring home all of his 1 liter bottles which I wash , fill, and store.
 I figure this is the most frugal way to do it as we are spending the money for these bottles anyway.
 I’ve even used all of my kids empty juice bottles.
 A suggestion, any time you have a party and are asked what you’d like to bring try to do drinks so that you can take home the empty two liter bottles to use for storage.
 You may think that you have nowhere to store bottles, but they can go all sorts of places like under a bed, in any unused cupboard or closet, or in a shed.
 Just make sure to keep track of all the places you store them in case you need them in a hurry.